dmburd/cicd-workshop-fdc/README.md

 By the end of this workshop, you will have your own CICD running!
 The first step consists of creating your own repo.
 Please follow the following steps:
 1. Create your own repository in GitHub.
 2. Ensure that GitHub Actions is enabled on the `Actions` tab.
+3. Create branch protection rules to avoid commit directly to main.
-3. Copy this repo to your newly created repository.
+4. Copy this repo to your newly created repository.
-4. Create a new branch and a pull request against main **on your new repo**.
+5. Create a new branch and a pull request against main **on your new repo**.
-5. Verify that the CI step is now running :)
+6. Verify that the CI step is now running :)

 # Let's buid a Continuous Integration (CI):